idootop/reactflow-auto-layout/README.md

 These are the key modules of the project.
 While it might seem complex at first, the overall logic is straightforward.
 If you have any questions, feel free to raise an [issue](https://github.com/idootop/reactflow-auto-layout/issues).

-> PS: The code comments are mostly in Chinese, which might be challenging :)

 # ❤️ Acknowledgement

 1. The [D3-hierarchy](https://github.com/d3/d3-hierarchy) auto layout approach mainly refers to: [flanksource-ui](https://github.com/flanksource/flanksource-ui/blob/75b35591d3bbc7d446fa326d0ca7536790f38d88/src/ui/Graphs/Layouts/algorithms/d3-hierarchy.ts)